ELVIS-Project/elvis-database/README.md

 #### 1.Converting XML into MIDI

 Now, it is time to run `feature_extraction_jsymbolic2.py`.
 The script will ask you to provide the path you use to store jsymbolic jar file.
-Afterward, the script will first convert all xml files to midi using music21, and stored `.midi` files under `downloaded_files/XML/MIDI` directory.
+Afterward, the script will first convert all xml files to midi using music21, and stored `.midi` files under `./downloaded_files/XML/MIDI/` directory.

+A log file, which records all the files that cannot be converted, is stored under `./downloaded_files/XML/MIDI/` directory, called `xml_to_midi_log.txt`.
+There are 4 files which cannot be processed.

 #### 2.Validating MEI files